toolboc/azure-iot-nvidia-jetson-deepstream-pnp/README.md

 The content in this README will focus primarily on the nvidia-jetson-dps application to demonstrate how to create a self-provisioning Azure IoT PnP app that can remotely launch DeepStream processing using a custom configuration present on your Nvidia Jetson device.
 This will enable you to create a cloud configurable Intelligent Video Application with device monitoring and live telemetry in [IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/?WT.mc_id=github-deepstreampnp-pdecarlo).

-With this design, you can remotely activate a custom deepstream configuration that leverages an inferencing model of your choice to perform object detection on any available DeepStream input sources including: camera  (USB & CSI), RTSP Streams, and local h.264/5 video files
+With this design, you can remotely activate a custom DeepStream configuration that leverages an inference model of your choice to perform object detection on any available DeepStream input sources including: camera  (USB & CSI), RTSP Streams, and local h.264/5 video files

 ## Getting Started